hover effect

 Remember: Players do not have to indicate whether they are playing for the high or low hand and to qualify for the low hand, no card in a players hand must be bigger than an eight.
 Players will have seven cards during the course of the hand, but only the best five card hand possible for each player, is used to determine the winner.

-All players ante.
+All players ante

 Order of play